felipecarrillo100/luciadriatraining/loadingdata/mesh/vite-load-mesh-style/README.md

 - Hide a point cloud or a mesh if it is outside/inside a bbox
 - Paint a point cloud based on the value of a property.

+### Style on `positionAttribute()`

-In the next example using visibilityExpression all points located with in a minimum and maximum height are painted:
+In the next example, we will style the mesh using colorExpression.
+Meshes within a minimum and maximum height are colored using a gradient.

+The position of the mesh will be determined by the "positionAttribute()" which returns the absolution position of the point with respect to the earths center.

 ```Typescript
 import {
     color,